hcschuetz/todomvc-mobx-jsx/README.md

-`TodoList` is again an autonomous custom element wrapping a `<ul>` element (rather than a customized build-in element derived from from `HTMLUListElement`), which allows to easily attach the class attribute with JSX and to inherit the disposal support from `DisposingHTMLElement`.
+`TodoList` is again an autonomous custom element wrapping a `<ul>` element (rather than a customized build-in element derived from from `HTMLUListElement`), which allows to attach the class attribute with JSX in a comfortable way and to inherit the disposal support from `DisposingHTMLElement`.

 Finally notice that the todo reference of the `TodoItem` element is assigned using the attribute definition `prop:todo={todo}`.
-(The qualifier `prop:` indicates that the value should be assigned to the *property* `todo`.)
+(The qualifier `prop:` indicates that the value should be assigned to the *property* `todo`, not to an attribute.)

 ### `TodoItem`

 This component has a reference `todo` of type `Todo`.
-This is actually the property that has just been mentioned in the previous section.
+This is actually the property that has just been mentioned at the end of the previous section.

 The `connectedCallback` has a variable (`input`) referencing a DOM element and two callbacks `startEdit` and `endEdit` to be invoked upon user actions.